lerna-lite/lerna-lite/packages/watch/README.md

 Pass `--no-bail` to disable this behavior, executing in _all_ packages regardless of exit code.

 ### Watch Events
-The `lerna watch` will only execute the watch callback on file changes, you can enable other events as shown below or use `--watch-all-events` for all type of events.
+The `lerna watch`, by default, will only execute the watch callback on file changes.
+If you want to watch for other events, like add/remove file, you can look at the possible flags below or even use `--watch-all-events` for all type of events.

 ### `--watch-all-events`